How to budget—and even save—when money is tight

 5. Stick to a spending plan

-Consider using a money-tracking app, budgeting software or even a simple spreadsheet.
-The idea is to spend only what’s in your bank account.
-If you budget $100 a week for groceries, for instance, don’t hesitate to give unnecessary items back to the cashier—yep, right there at the checkout counter—if you go over your spending limit.
+Consider using a money-tracking app, budgeting software or even a simple spreadsheet.1 The idea is to spend only what’s in your bank account.
+If you budget $100 a week for groceries, for instance, don’t hesitate to put things back to avoid going over.
 Or if you spend more than you planned on gas one month, try trimming some expenses in another spending category.

 6. Take a close look at your take-home pay